 - 2 teaspoons freshly cracked black pepper

-Divide the salt and pepper in 4 small dishes or serving spoons.
+Divide the salt and pepper into 4 small dishes or serving spoons.
 Garnish with a wedge or two of lime.

 Putting it all together: